 Marriage itself can also create familial tension.
 If a parent of a newlywed helps the couple financially, he or she may be dismayed to find that if the couple should split, the ex-spouse may be able to take half of the marital assets, including the property that was provided to the couple by the parent.
 Although there may have been an understanding that any financial assistance was a loan, if there is no documentation for the loan, the law will see it as a gift.

-According to one family law professional, it is important to document financial agreements and file promissory notes, even among family.
+According to one family law professional, because the letter of the law in California isn’t always fair, it is important to document financial agreements and file promissory notes, even among family.
 Although this may be uncomfortable to discuss finances and adoption up front, it can save a lot of heartache later.
-Court decisions in a child custody dispute usually favor biological parents in the absence of adoption.
+Court decisions in a child custody dispute usually favor a biological parent in the absence of adoption.

 Source: Huffington Post, “The ‘F’ Word in Family Law“, Natalie Gregg, December 03, 2013